Car Insurance Arbitration: What It Is and How It Works

 Type What It Means

 Binding Arbitration The arbitrator's decision is final and legally enforceable — similar to a court judgment.
-Neither side can appeal.
+Neither side can appeal except in limited circumstances.

 Non-Binding Arbitration The award is advisory.
 Either party can reject it and proceed to litigation.